 And, you can always download our audio tour (accompanied by pictures) if you are venturing out the Ridge or hanging out on your couch.
 Purchase or learn more about our Audio Tour.

 Educational Virtual Tour

-We are pleased to offer a NEW virtual tour of Dinosaur Ridge!
+We are pleased to offer a virtual tour of Dinosaur Ridge!
 The virtual content includes a 30-40 minute video tour of 8 fossil and geology interpretive stops on Dinosaur Ridge, supporting slides relating to the tour stops, an educator’s guide including lesson plans and science standards, and student activities.
 To learn more and register for the virtual experience, click here.

 GUIDES & WORKBOOKS: